parmer110/tables/README.md

     2. Models
         0- Models detail:
             .
 Customise models setting using Meta sub class, save method.
             .
-Upload Image on server.
+Upload Image on server which is in server or web-server serving specifid.
             .
 Using database signal functions for delete files from server according to db deletion.
             . customizing save method of models.
             .
 Have initial models data validation and sorting records.
             .
 Fields validation using fields validators parameter or clean method and call validator function.
             .
 Using self relation models such as in menus and sub-menus creation.
-            .
+(SettingMenus model) .
 Audit Log center using signal models actions.
         1- Create base classes in the "common" application.
             .
 Creating an abstract model for inheritance its common fields in all another models.
             .
 Make auto_now editable false.
             .
 Using TextField data type in django models for long lenght encoded data will entry, sith setting "admin.widgets.AdminTextareaWidget(attrs={'rows': 1})" class in admin.py for change TextField view in model profile data entry to text box and using Media class to use css settings for it be same the CharField.
             .
-Using @property and setter and getter with save method for auto encoder, decoder data entry or export in database.
-            .
-Using TextField datatype for encoded fields because has large encoded data with css for admin profile whitch uses to textbox fields in add.
-            .
-Creating Translate model for translate phrase or each units of language to another language.
-            .
 Creating SettingMenus which has Self-referential ForeignKey, modeing menu and submenu items.
             .
 Using PhoneNumberField from phonenumber_field.modelfields package for models phone numbers validation check.
-        2- Developing treatment application models in not regular structure!
-            .
-Using  abstract inheritance from common's model modules and ForeignKey relation to them.
-            .
-Create packeage for medels, contains separated model files are inside.
-            .
-Create specialist package in models package and madules contain related models under.
-        3- Developing accommodation models.py
         4- Developing administration models.py
-        5- Developing communication models.py
-        6- Developing financialhub models.py
-        7- Developing food models.py
-        8- Developing nursing models.py
-        9- Developing shopping models.py
-        10- Developing tourism models.py
-        11- Developing transportation models.py
-        12- Initialy some recorrds are added to tables, using models structure.
+        5- Initialy some recorrds are added to tables, using models structure.
     3. Templates
        1. common application.
-            . localizing Bootstrap and React and swiper css and js and ... files.
             . generating swiper pictures with lazy loading.
             .
 Using multilevel dropdown menus.
             .
 Include Django template codes in central template.